rdf-elixir/website/content/rdf-ex/data-structures.md

   ])
 ```

-The results are returned in a `:ok` tuple (or directly with `RDF.Query.execute!/2`) as a list of solutions for the variables as a map where the atoms for the variables without the ending question mark are used as keys.
+The results are returned in an `:ok` tuple (or directly with `RDF.Graph.query!/2`) as a list of solutions for the variables.
+The solutions are maps where the keys are the variables without the ending question mark.

 ```elixir
 {:ok, [